PilotenChris/Pedigree-With-Multiple-Fathers/README.md

 ### Version 1.0

-- ID for each entity must begin with either 'M,' 'F,' or 'U,' depending on the sex of the individual.
+- ID for each entity must begin with either 'M', 'F', or 'U' depending on the sex of the individual.
 - If a numerical ID is entered, the application will automatically assign the appropriate letter based on the sex of the individual.
 - Has limit of 290 years for pedigrees (e.g. 2000-2290).
 - Individuals where only father(s) is known cannot be accounted for.
 There must be no parents, only a mother or both a mother and father(s).